Roblox/rodux/docs/api-reference.md

 end
 ```

-### createReducer
+### Rodux.createReducer
 A helper function that can be used to create reducers.
-It is exposed as `Rodux.createReducer`.

 ```lua
 local reducer = createReducer({